 On the other side of the LSI spectrum from etching is scale.
 Scaling occurs when there is more calcium in solution than the water wants, so it falls back out of solution.
 The accumulation of calcium carbonate on surfaces is called scale.

-Scale can vary in texture and thickness, but its almost all calcium carbonate (lime).
-The good news is, with a good sequestering product in your water, scale is manageable (unlike etching).
+Scale can vary in texture and thickness, but it's almost all calcium carbonate (lime).
+The good news is, with a good chelating agent and LSI balance in your water, scale is manageable (unlike etching).

 Water seeks balance on its own, but it is interesting that the balanced calcium levels can vary depending on what else you have in the water.
 For example, some pools may want to stay at 200ppm, and others want 250 or even 300ppm.
-There is probably research out there to explain this difference, but as of this article, we have not found it yet.
+It depends on other factors like water temperature, the type of chlorine you use, and your CYA levels..

 Salt pools and scale

 Did you read our article on scale?
 In there we discuss two factors that accelerate calcium falling out of solution: temperature and pH.
 Because of these two factors, the first two places in a pool system that develop scale are the salt chlorine generator and the pool heater.

 Salt pools have a salt cell, which carry a charge to create chlorine from salt water.
 The cell generates heat.
 Increased water temperature is the main reason why scale forms on salt cells and heat exchangers.
 This can be avoided with regular dosing of SC-1000, and managing calcium levels in your pool.

 But let's not forget that salt and sodium hypochlorite (bleach) also raise pH, and high pH drives calcium out of solution too.
 If you increase any of these factors, the LSI value rises: